-126. St. Maarten did not provide information on amendments to the Extract General Regulation Import, Export and Transit of 1908 NG 1949 No. 62 and other legislation concerning the power of law enforcement agencies to provide international cooperation to counterparts.
-Despite law enforcement agencies can provide legal assistance on an operational level according to Title VIII of the Penal Procedure Code, no information was provided regarding spontaneous exchanges of information with counterparties.
-On the other hand, Article 3(2)(c), (h), (i), and (j) and Article 7 of the National Ordinance MOT authorises the MOT to provide international cooperation with foreign counterparts.
-This deficiency has been partially addressed.
+- 49. LEAs can provide legal assistance on an operational level pursuant to Title VIII of the Penal Procedure Code.
+No information was provided regarding spontaneous exchanges of information.
+However, Article 3(2)(c), (h), (i), and (j) and Article 7 of the National Ordinance MOT authorises the MOT to provide international cooperation with foreign counterparts.
+This recommended action is mostly met. - 50.
+The recommended actions for R. 40 are mostly met.